markeyser/cookiecutter-collabora/docs/index.md

 **Purpose and Vision**

-Our aim is to provide a standardized foundation for your AI projects, much like a flock moves together in harmony, to ensure uniformity and consistency from the outset.
-The Cookiecutter Ai Flock template integrates best practices for collaboration and reproducibility, as advocated in "[The Turing Way](https://the-turing-way.netlify.app/index.html)," promoting an open culture of data science and research within the AI community.
+Our goal is to establish a standardized foundation for your AI projects, akin to two lanes moving forward in harmony, to guarantee both diversity and uniformity from the beginning.
+The Cookiecutter Two Lanes template integrates best practices for collaboration and reproducibility, as advocated in "[The Turing Way](https://the-turing-way.netlify.app/index.html)," promoting an open culture of data science and research within the AI community.

-The Cookiecutter Ai Flock template is crafted for ML professionals who aspire to engage in collaborative and reproducible research methodologies.
+The Cookiecutter Two Lanes template is crafted for ML professionals who aspire to engage in collaborative and reproducible research methodologies.
 It lays the groundwork for projects to be conducted with efficiency and precision, providing a robust starting point for